5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 At such an early stage we don't have an INI file instantiated, so we cannot switch Ride on and off via the INI file, we have to modify the code for that.

-You might feel tempted to overcome this by doing it a bit later (e.g. after processing the INI file) but beware: if a Service is not cooperating then "a bit later" might be too late to be able to investigate the problem; resist the temptation!
+You might feel tempted to overcome this by doing it a bit later (e.g. after processing the INI file) but beware: if a Service is not cooperating then "a bit later" might be too late; resist the temptation!

 In the second case, add the call to `CheckForRide` once the INI file has been instantiated.

-I> Make sure that you have _never_ more than one of the two calls to `CheckForRide` active.
-If both are active you would be able to use the first one, but the second one would throw you out!

 ## Logging